astrochart/astrochart.github.io/wiki/observing.md

 ![stell](assets/stellarium.png){:height="75%" width="75%"}

 Make sure to change the location to your current location.
+NOTE: Stellarium uses your current actual location for its time system.
+So even if you set the location to elsewhere (e.g., if you want to analyze data taken in a different time zone), Stellarium will be showing the time in your current time zone, not at the location you choose.

 We recommend turning off the atmosphere with the button labelled "atmosphere" at the bottom.
 This will let you see where the Galaxy is during the day time as well as the night time.
 Fortunately, unlike optical astronomy, we can do radio measurements of the Milky Way during the day!

 ![stell](assets/atmosphere.png){:height="75%" width="75%"}